pimatic/pimatic/README.md

 ----------------------
 The framework is built to be extendable by plugins.
 If you have devices that are currently not supported please add a plugin for your devices.
-As well, if you have a nice Ideas for plugins or need support for specials actuators you are welcome to create a issue or submit a patch.
+As well, if you have a nice Ideas for plugins or need support for specials devices you are welcome to create a issue or submit a patch.

 For plugin development take a look at the